iankoex/steampress-core/README.md

 SteamPress is a Swift blogging engine for use with the Vapor Framework to deploy blogs to sites that run on top of Vapor.
 It uses protocols to define database storage, so will work with any database that has a `SteamPressRepository` implementation, or you can write your own!
 It also incorporates a [Markdown Provider](https://github.com/vapor-community/markdown-provider) allowing you to write your posts in Markdown and then use Leaf to render the markdown.

-The blog can either be used as the root of your website (i.e. appearing at https://www.acme.org) or in a subpath (i.e. https://www.acme.org/blog/).
+The blog can either be used as the root of your site (i.e. appearing at https://www.acme.org) or in a subpath (i.e. https://www.acme.org/blog/).

 There is an example of how it can work in a site (and what it requires in terms of Leaf templates and the parameters is passes to them) at https://github.com/brokenhandsio/SteamPressExample.